 - Federal Register Notice -- EPA Completeness Determination (10/20/05) (PDF) (4 pp, 67K)

-Prior to making our completeness determination, DOE also submitted revised, summary information related to WIPP's inventory and the performance assessment (PA).
-EPA does not consider this information to be a completeness issue.
+Prior to making our completeness determination, the DOE also submitted revised, summary information related to the WIPP's inventory and the performance assessment (PA).
+The EPA does not consider this information to be a completeness issue.
 However, since it is part of what we will be reviewing under our full technical evaluation, we are also making it available to the public:

 - DOE Cover Letter -- Performance Assessment and Inventory Updates (10/19/05) (PDF) (2 pp, 329K)